PDF Version

 3. Enhancing Alternative Transmission Technologies

-Transmission providers must explain how they will consider these technologies in their long-term and existing regional transmission planning to increase transparency for stakeholders.
-Order No. 1920 states that evaluation methods must ensure that stakeholders have a clear understanding of decisions made throughout the process.
+The orders state that transmission providers must outline and explain how they will consider these technologies in their long-term and existing regional transmission planning to increase transparency for stakeholders.
+Order No. 1920 stated that evaluation methods must ensure that stakeholders have a clear understanding of decisions made throughout the process.

 4. Local Transmission Planning Inputs in the Regional Transmission Planning Process